VimDrones/Vimdrones-Docs/docs/setup.md

     2. Radius: 500m

     **Pay attention:**
     When the drone takes off at an altitude of about 10 meters, it will start to execute the flight path and quickly fill in the altitude.
-It is recommended to take off as a whole, or take off in a row.
+It is recommended to vertical take off as a whole, or vertical take off in a row.
 Of course, it’s not a problem to turn into graphics after takeoff, as long as it doesn’t reach the restricted speed and distance after 10 meters high.

 **Warming:**
-If it is raining, snowing or the wind speed is above 7m/s（bad weather）, please stop the drone light show.
+It's not recommended to fly drones in rain, mist, high humidity, or over water bodies with strong winds.
+Mazzy Star Drone has venting holes that can expose the electronics inside to moisture.
+Once water gets inside, short circuits can occur and possibly damage the drone.

 </br>